Let’s get lost in Morocco | September 11-18, 2027

 Is the water safe to drink?

-Tap water is safe to drink, but bottled water is easy to find and very cheap (around $1 for 5 liters).
+Bottled water is easy to find and very cheap (around $1 for 5 liters).
 Bottled water is recommended.

 Can I travel alone as a woman?